UnitexGramLab/unitex-core-tests/README.md

 ## Dependencies

+1. To run a single `ulp` test, you don't need to use `unitex-core-test.sh`, you can simple type e.g. `UnitexToolLogger RunLog Compress/Compress_bin2.ulp` on the command line.
+However, if you are planning to run multiple tests on a regular basis, including memory error detection tests, the best approach is to continue reading and use `unitex-core-test.sh`

 1. Make sure you have already a `UnitexToolLogger` binary built including debug symbols with no optimization, if not follow the instructions on the [Unitex Core][unitex-core] to compile it